steelbrain/command/README.md

 To add nested commands, simply join them with dot.
 For example for `remote add` use `remote.add` as the command name.

+To add configs specific to certain commands, do the `.option()` call after *that* particular `.command()` call.
+If you want your configs to be global, add them before adding any other command.

 ### Example

 ```js